thindil/tashy/README.md

 1. `wish scripts/setup.tcl` to setup all configuration needed for compilation.
    On Windows it will be `wish scripts\setup.tcl`.
+2. `gprbuild -P tashy.gpr` to compile the library.
+3. `gprinstall -P tashy.gpr -p` to install it with gprinstall which allow use it inside GNAT project files.
+On Unix systems this step may require root privileges.

+If you have installed [Bob](https://github.com/thindil/bob) you can use it in that way:

+1. `bob setup` to setup all configuration needed for compilation.
-2. `make all` to compile library
+2. `bob build` to compile the library.
-3. `make install` to install it with gprinstall which allow use it inside GNAT project files.
-On Unix systems this steps may require root privileges.
+3. `bob install` to install it with gprinstall which allow use it inside GNAT project files.
+On Unix systems this step may require root privileges.

 ## Using the library in your project